basbossink/presentations/testing/slides.markdown

 % Unit Testing
 % Bas Bossink
-% November 2010
+% March 2011

 # Contents

 - Introduction
-- Definitions
 - Inspiration
 - Reality
+- Definitions
+- Guidelines
 - Where do we want to go?
 - Next actions